-Best USB to HDMI adapters 2020
+Best USB to HDMI cables 2023: Sync up your gadgets with these top adapters and connectors

 If you require an adapter with plenty of additional ports, Mokin's 5-in-1 hub is an excellent choice.

-It can link up your USB-C and HDMI 2.0 gadgets with 4k resolutions at 30Hz, with ports also on the side on the side for an SD card, TF memory card, and two USB-A 3.0 connections.
+It can link up your USB-C and HDMI 2.0 gadgets with 4k resolutions at 30Hz, with ports also on the side for an SD card, TF memory card, and two USB-A 3.0 connections.

 It's the perfect complement to a MacBook with few connections, and can neatly provide you with a way to project onto a bigger screen.